How Startups from the USA to France are Embracing the AI Wave

 Buy or build?
 Startups prefer being hands-on, not without challenges

-Integrating AI in a company can be quite challenging.
-To integrate it inside the core product, for example, the primary obstacle is possessing both the knowledge and the capability to implement AI effectively.
+Using AI deep into one's processes is challenging.
+For example, to integrate AI to the core product, the primary obstacle is possessing both the knowledge and the capability to implement AI effectively.
 The most successful adopters, in that case, are typically those with an established process culture.
 In order to prototype effectively, it is necessary to identify a product’s area of improvement, as well as the needs that need to be filled, and to have the proper agility and courage needed to invest in that product.
 For a startup, this means arbitrating between a traditional product roadmap and exploration.
 The second obstacle is the team's adoption of new tools or functionality under development.
 LinkedIn is always enthusiastic about the "Top 16 AI Tools Everybody Uses Today", but in reality, teams are often suspicious or reluctant to change.
 A clear AI integration roadmap featuring prototypes, small repeatable wins, and internal training has been a consistent theme throughout the Newfund AI Booster webinar series.

 "Anybody can use it without any skill and therefore lack the proper amount of control to be sure you are not misled.
 Training and control are key."
 Fabien Hénaut, CetteFamille